 Truugo + Schematron - perfect together

-Schematron file can be imported to Truugo to setup an easy self-service validator.
 Truugo makes it efficient to locate and fix issues instantly: Each error notice is visualized and includes a link to an invalid element.
 Complicated checks can be split into parts, for example, to inform users about a gap in a sum check.

-Need to create own Schematron file and wondering what would be the best way to get started?
+Need to create your own Schematron file and wondering what would be the best way to get started?
 Please contact us!